atifar/algorithms/README.md

 # algorithms
-Selected algorithms coded in Python
+Selected algorithms coded in Python 3.
+Unit tests may be run using pytest.